As you continue to learn more about WordPress, you may occasionally come across the term blogroll.

 Plugin Description

-Link Library allows you to display a list of your link categories and a complete list of links plus notes and descriptions …
+Link Library gives you the ability to output a list of your link categories with a complete list of links plus descriptions and notes …

 (Link Library links.
-Image source: Link Library plugin website.)
+Image: Link Library plugin documentation.)

-This useful plugin creates a page on your website containing a list of all of the link categories in your Links section, plus all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection so that your site users can be made aware of additions to your link library.
+This useful plugin can be used to create a page on your web site that contains all the link categories in your Links section, plus all links defined for these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links so that your site users can be made aware of additions to your link library.

 Congratulations!
-Now you know how to add external links to WordPress.
+Now you know how to how to add and manage links in your WordPress sidebar menu.